passingthru67/workspaces-to-dock/README.md

 If the behavior persists, try disabling all other extensions and enable each extension one at a time until the behavior reappears.
 You may be experiencing a conflict with another extension.

 If the behavior persists with other extensions disabled, check for extension errors in the following places.
-- Bring up Looking Glass (Alt+F2 then type lg and press enter) and check for extension errors under the Extensions link.
+- Open up Looking Glass (Alt+F2 then type lg and press enter) and check for extension errors under the Extensions link.
 - Open your ~/.xsession-errors log and look for errors related to the extension.
 - Type "gnome-shell --replace" in a terminal and watch for JS error logs related to the extension.
 - Type "journalctl -f | grep Gjs-Message" in a terminal (if systemd is installed) and watch for JS error logs related to the extension.